 One view within the exhibition will be a slide presentation on the monuments of Hildesheim.
 It will feature images of works that could not travel.

-Installation design is by Michael Langley, Exhibition Design Manager; graphic design is by Mortimer Lebigre, Graphics Designer; and lighting is by Clint Ross Coller and Richard Lichte, Lighting Design Managers, all of the Metropolitan Museum’s Design Department.
+The exhibition is organized by Peter Barnet, Michael Brandt, and Gerhard Lutz.
+Exhibition design is by Michael Langley, Exhibition Design Manager; graphics are by Morton Lebigre, Associate Graphic Designer; and lighting is by Clint Ross Coller and Richard Lichte, Lighting Design Managers, all of the Museum’s Design Department.

 It will be featured on the website of the Metropolitan Museum (www.metmuseum.org).